 Countertops unfortunately, although expensive, are not like a piece of furniture that you can easily wrap, pack, and move to a new location.
 Furniture is much easier to handle and for the most part they are self-standing (not glued, screwed, or attached in place).

-Another thing to keep in mind, is that moving companies such as our friends at Grunts Move Junk & Moving, are not prepared or skilled to uninstall, remove, recut/readjust, and reinstall heavy stone countertops.
+Another thing to keep in mind, is that moving companies such as our friends at Master Movers in Nashville, are not prepared or skilled to uninstall, remove, recut/readjust, and reinstall heavy stone countertops.
 “We are mostly prepared to move junk, furniture of any type or weight, local or long-distance moves, and even pianos!
 But moving countertops or cabinets is not something we offer”, said a team member at Grunts Moving.

 Kitchen Space Layout